J535D165/pyalex/README.md

 # PyAlex

+PyAlex is a Python library for [OpenAlex](https://openalex.org/).
+OpenAlex is an index of hundreds of millions of interconnected scholarly papers, authors, institutions, and more.

-PyAlex is a Python library for the OpenAlex.
-It makes use of OpenAlex's extensive REST API.
-This Python library tries to stick as close as possible to the format of the original API.
-Not all components are documented, as things are often intuitive when looking at the REST API documentation.
+PyAlex follows the format of the [OpenAlex REST API](https://docs.openalex.org/).
+Not all components of PyAlex are documented, as the use of PyAlex is often intuitive when looking at the REST API documentation.

-The following features of the OpenAlex REST API are currently supported:
+The following features of the OpenAlex REST API are currently supported by PyAlex:

 - [x] Get single entities
 - [x] Filter entities